The functions¶

 If you already call mocks during your setup routine, you can now call

-at the end of your setup, and have a clean ‘recording’ for your actual test code.
-T.i. you don’t have to count the invocations from your setup code anymore when usingverify()
+forget_invocationsat the end of your setup, and have a clean ‘recording’ for your actual test code.
+T.i. you don’t have to count the invocations from your setup code anymore when usingverify()afterwards.

 - mockito.spy(object)¶